Master of Science SLP Degree

 Technical Standards for Admission and Continued Enrollment

-The technical standards for admission to and continued enrollment in the UM CSD graduate degree program reflect the essential qualities and abilities that are considered necessary to a student’s academic and/or clinical performance.
-Ability to meet these technical standards is required for admission and must be maintained throughout a student’s progress in the CSD graduate degree program.
+The technical standards for admission to and continued enrollment in the UM SLP graduate degree program reflect the essential qualities and abilities that are considered necessary to a student’s academic and/or clinical performance.
+Ability to meet these technical standards is required for admission and must be maintained throughout a student’s progress in the SLP graduate degree program.
 Students should carefully review the technical standards below to determine if assistance is needed to perform any of the required tasks.

 A student must possess adequate communication skills to: